SFDO-Tooling/CumulusCI/docs/robotframework.rst

 page object without first navigating to that page (i.e. when you are already on the page and don't want to navigate away).

-Wait For Dialog
+Wait For Modal
 ^^^^^^^^^^^^^^^

-Example: :code:`Wait for dialog  New  Contact`
+Example: :code:`Wait for modal  New  Contact`

-This keyword can be used to wait for a modal dialog, such as the one that pops up when creating a new object.
-The keyword will return once a modal dialog appears, and has a title of "New _object_" (eg: "New Contact").
+This keyword can be used to wait for a modal, such as the one that pops up when creating a new object.
+The keyword will return once a modal appears, and has a title of "New _object_" (eg: "New Contact").

 Wait For Page Object